What is a letter before action?

 • Warning of court action if they don't pay or respond

-You should also attach copies of evidence: invoices, contracts, emails, or anything that proves the debt.
+You can also attach copies of evidence: invoices, contracts, emails, or anything that proves the debt.
+Plus, for Letters before Action sent to individuals, you need to attach various Court forms that the Pre-Action Protocol requires.

 How to send it

-You can also email a copy for speed, but the trackable post is what counts legally.
+You can also email a copy for speed, but the post is what counts legally.

 What happens after you send it?